Additional Context

 How to Add Context

-There are three ways to add additional context to messages:
+There are four ways to add additional context to messages:

 1. Prebuilt Context Helpers